javiercrowsoft/CSReports.js/README.md

 It supports images embedded in the report or from the database.

-It can export to PDF and Excel.
+It can export to PDF.

 The datasource can be a JSON file, so it can run disconnected from a database as a client preview tool that consume reports from a web application.